mrcodymichaelsmith/mrcodymichaelsmith/README.md

 - ### Other
    - #### Leetcode
-      A place for me to save my Leetcode Solutions for Python, Javascript and C#.
+      A place for me to save my Leetcode Solutions for PowerShell, Javascript, Python and C#.
       [View on GitHub](https://github.com/mrcodymichaelsmith/Cody-Leetcode)